Previous Group Members

 In addition to her work in the Rosenzweig Lab at UMBC, Denise worked as a team member with the PROMISE AGEP program under the direction of Dr. Renetta Tull.
 UMBC’s PROMISE AGEP supports academic and professional development of graduate students from all backgrounds, in all fields, and in conjunction with PROMISE and AGEP programs across the University of Maryland system and the country.
 Denise also served a Senator for the Chemistry Graduate Student Association (CGSA) and Secretary for the Living Network for Connective Science (LNCS), a UMBC graduate student organization with a mission for STEM outreach.

 Denise is a military spouse and since graduating from UMBC, she has been working as a Chemistry Subject Matter Expert and Program Coordinator at various organizations.
 She also did a postdoc in the lab of Dr. Debra Harris in the Department of Human Sciences and Design at Baylor University from 2021-2022.
-She is currently also an Adjunct Professor for Mercer University’s College of Professional Advancement.
+Currently, she is an Assistant Coordinator of Education, Outreach, and Diversity at the NSF-Center for Sustainable Nanotechnology (CSN), and an Adjunct Professor for Mercer University’s College of Professional Advancement.

 Kazi Zihan Hossain